jupyex/learningvue/README.md

 9. **Filterable List**: Create a search input that filters a list of items as you type.

 10. **Multi-step Form**: Build a 3-step form where users can navigate between steps with "Next/Previous" buttons, and the form remembers all inputs.

-**Remember:** Start with exercise 1 and work your way up!
-Each exercise will help you master a different combination of the tools you learned.

-Which exercise would you like to start with?